Lithic Materials

 Kosciusko Orthoquartzites

-The sandy basal portion of the Eocene age Koscuisko Formation locally contains good quality orthoquartzites.
+The fine-grained, sandy basal portion of the Eocene age Koscuisko Formation locally contains good-quality orthoquartzites.
 Most noteworthy are outcrops in the vicinity of the town of Kosciusko in Attala County.
 Ledges of orthoquartzites have been noted in the Koscuisko Formation across the outcrop belt from Montgomery to Newton Counties near the contact with the underlying Zilpha clays.
 These typically fine-grained quartzites are very hard.
-Kosciusko quartzite is typically gray in color and is sometimes marbled with a light red iron staining.
-They can be differentiated from other orthoquartzites in that the cementation is a product of interlocking of sand grains due to quartz overgrowths.
-They sometimes can only be distinguished from chert by microscopic inspection of the stone.
+Kosciusko Quartzite is typically gray and is sometimes marbled with light red iron staining.
+They can be differentiated from other orthoquartzites in that the cementation is a product of the interlocking of sand grains due to quartz overgrowth.
+In some instances, Kosciusko Quartzite can only be distinguished from chert by microscopic inspection of the stone.

 References: Attala County Bulletin